EvsChen/LeetCodePlus/README.md

 * Automatic timer that records your successful submission
 * Generate markdown doc of the problem with your submission
 * Hide the difficulty info
-* Show your best time
-* Perfect matching style with leetcode.com

 ### Future plans